-Could this be Why Many Women are Infertile?
+Could BPA Be the Reason Why Many Women are Infertile?

 January 03, 2011

 Bisphenol A (BPA), which is a chemical used to harden plastic and line food containers, may be harming women's eggs.

 Evidence links exposure to the chemical to a lower quality among eggs retrieved for in vitro fertilization.
 A study found that as blood levels of BPA in the women studied doubled, the percentage of eggs fertilized normally declined by 50 percent.

 "The researchers noted BPA -- found in the urine of nearly everyone tested in a 2004 U.S. analysis -- is an endocrine disruptor that either mimics or blocks body hormones."